Subhash2511/Subhash2511/README.md

 - 👋 Hi, I’m @Subhash2511
 - 👀 I’m interested in sharing new and life transforming indights.
 - 🌱 I’m currently learning AI tools
-- 💞️ I’m looking to collaborate on maximising power of innovation and AI to transform lives.
+- 💞️ I’m an Ivy League Alumnus, looking to collaborate on maximising power of innovation and AI to transform lives.
 - 📫 How to reach me: +91-9029678382
 - 😄 Pronouns: Mentor
 - ⚡ Fun fact: I enjoy meeting youngsters and guiding them in a fun way.